uahsan3/NAP2016/README.md

 The data folder contains all our data files.
-Docs folder contains the documentation and the main file that executes the web tool is app.R.
+Docs folder contains the documentation and the main file that executes the web tool is app.R. get_google_places.py and get_schools.py are the python scripts used to get places and schools details.